ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Be extremely judicious with messages that send notifications to multiple people, e.g., @here or @channel in Slack.
 Especially as your company grows, the odds are that sending such a message will send a notification and interrupt potentially dozens of employees.

-#### ASYNCHRONOUS COMMUNICATION
+#### Asynchronous Communication

 Asynchronous communication is any communication that is not intended to get a response immediately.
 To be effective, the receiving party should be able to take their time, process the information, and then reply thoughtfully.
 A key element of asynchronous communication is that the initial message is a complete thought and contains the necessary context to allow the other party to respond.

-A trite example is the dreaded the feature is broken bug report.
+A trite example is the dreaded "the feature is broken" bug report.
 In nearly all cases, bug reports should go to a ticketing system rather than a direct message.
 An engineer receiving a bug report in a message does not have the context to know which feature is broken or in what way it's failing to meet expectations.
 So, the reply from the engineer will likely consist of a handful of questions, requiring more round trips with the reporter, costing time and creating frustration.

 Contrast that with a bug report that includes full written reproduction steps as well as a video of a user trying to use the feature and demonstrating the failure.
 More than likely, this approach will enable the engineer to produce a fix without requiring any further follow-up.

 The bottom line is this: any time you send a message to somebody in an asynchronous format, give that person all the information they need so they can understand, process, and reply in a way that advances the conversation.

-####  ASYNCHRONOUS CULTURE
+####  Asynchronous Culture

 You'd be surprised how often well-thought-out asynchronous communication can substitute for a synchronous chat or a meeting.
 Not only can good asynchronous communication mean fewer meetings and interruptions, but it can also leave behind comprehensive written documentation for others to process in the future.
 Some startup companies, such as Levels Health, have actually built the idea of asynchronous-by-default into the core of their company culture to great effect (ctohb.com/async).

-#### DOCUMENTATION
+#### Documentation

 Documentation is a key element of scaling up your organization.
 The benefits of writing things down are many: written documentation can assist in onboarding, training, overcommunication, thoughtfulness, thoroughness, building culture, avoiding unforced errors, and more.
 Your role is not just to believe in the value and ROI of documentation, but to build a culture of documentation and a team that values it.